skordal/potato/example/README.md

 In order to test the design yourself, first import all source files from the `src/`, `soc/` and `example/` directories into your project.
 Some of the added files may not be used by the design; in the hierarchy view in Vivado you can remove any file that is not included under the `toplevel` entity.
+Make sure that the "Target language" in the project settings is set to VHDL.

 In addition to the source files, a couple of IP modules are needed to take advantage of the FPGAs builtin resources - the following sections deal with